miklevin/MikeLev.in/_posts/2023-05-10-ode-to-azrael-and-a-world-completely-changed.md

 date: 2023-05-10
 title: Ode to Azrael And a World Completely Changed
 headline: Exploring the Mythical White Knight in a World Completely Changed
-description: The Legend of The Bat looms big in my head, even though I started out as a Marvel Comics guy, when Frank Miller's industry-changing Dark Knight Returns graphic novel came out in 1986, I switched to DS and followed a number of Batman stories, few of which made a bigger impression on me than the one of Azrael of The Order of St. Dumas who went into fugue states to make gadgets.
-It's how poetry works with me.
+description: "The Legend of The Bat looms big in my head, even though I started out as a Marvel Comics guy, when Frank Miller's industry-changing Dark Knight Returns graphic novel came out in 1986, I held my nose and switched to DC and followed a number of Batman titles&#151;few of which made a bigger impression on me than the one of Azrael of The Order of St. Dumas who went into fugue states to make gadgets.
+It's how poetry works with me."
 keywords: Azrael, Batman, Gotham, Order of Saint Dumas, Robin, Bruce, neo-bat armor, high-tech gadgets, superhero, anti-hero, Bane, fugue state, poetry, Spring Fling, Manhattan office, job role, mythical white knight, founder, promise, exits, angels, greed, invitation, mission, banners, unicorn, elation, affectation, deranged, battle cries, world
 categories: poetry
 permalink: /blog/ode-to-azrael-and-a-world-completely-changed/